ryankask/django-discoverage/README.rst

 Detailed usage
 --------------

-One of the objectives of ``django-discover-runner`` is to allow the separation of a Django app's tests from the code it's testing.
+One of the objectives of Django's ``DiscoverRunner`` (previously ``django-discover-runner``) is to allow the separation of a Django app's tests from the code it's testing.
 Since tests no longer reside in an app, ``django-discoverage`` needs a different way to know which apps to include in the coverage report.
 The runner does this in two ways which are discussed below.

 First, it tries to infer which apps you are testing from the name of the package in which the test's module lives.
 For example, if you have an app ``blog`` and